 The Committee is also responsible for arranging for presenters, selecting a venue and arranging catering, printing, and promotion of the event.

 The Communications Committee manages ART's internal and external communications.
-The committee produces the semi-annual Metropolitan Archivist journal (which is currently suspended) and For the Record: News from the Archivists Round Table electronic newsletter.
+The committee produces the semi-annual Metropolitan Archivist journal and For the Record: News from the Archivists Round Table electronic newsletter.
 Current projects include managing ART's social media channels including Facebook, LinkedIn, and Twitter accounts and supporting programming through documentation of events and hosting virtual discussions.

 Love social media or hosting virtual discussions?
-Please contact email@example.com if you are for volunteer opportunities.
+Please contact firstname.lastname@example.org if you are looking for volunteer opportunities.